Correlation functions of non-Markovian systems out of equilibrium: Analytical expressions beyond single-exponential memory: Calculation of the velocity autocorrelation function based on the Green's function

 The left and right hand sides of Eq.~(\ref{eq:findctilde}) are polynomials of degree two in $f$.
 In order to fulfil (\ref{eq:findctilde}) for all values of $ f$, the coefficients of the polynomials on both sides have to be identical.
 This yields the following explicit expressions for $\epsilon_1$, $\epsilon_2$, and $\epsilon_3$ in terms of the roots,

 The last step of the calculation is the back transform of Eq.~(\ref{eq:lhatPartial}) into the time domain,

 In Eq.~(\ref{eq:backtrafo}), the Heaviside step function ensures causality.
 This function arises if we assume that the real parts of $F_k$ are positive, which we (numerically) find to be satisfied for all parameters where the Markovian system is stable (see discussion of Fig.~\ref{fig:VACFmap}).
-This finally leads to Eq.~(\ref{eq:lambdareal}) in the main text.
+This finally leads to